josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 ## Containers
 // More info here and great reference  https://github.com/maidsafe/rfcs/blob/master/text/0046-new-auth-flow/containers.md

-Containers are Mutable Data Structures that are used mainly for storing particular types of data i.e. \_music stores music and sound files.
+Containers are Mutable Data Structures that are generally used for storing particular types of data i.e. `_music` stores music and sound files.

 ### Root Container
-// Needs to be verified
+// Could be made simpler

 The root container is the main entry point for the user and most apps to interact with.
 It is a locally encrypted container stored at a random location on the network known only to the user, that generally only the authenticator has write access to.
 Its reference will be stored in the users session packet on account creation.
 Keys starting with an underscore (\_) are reserved for internal usage by the authenticator, while the authenticator may also allow the creation of other keys later.